 Academic freedom is part of the rights and freedoms of researchers and implies the right to carry out research without undue influence aimed at directing the achievement of the research or the publication of results4.
-Indeed, UNESCO recognizes that "[...] open communication of the results, hypotheses and opinions -as suggested by the phrase 'academic freedom'- lies at the very heart of the scientific process, and provides the strongest quarantee of accuracy and objectivity of scientific results"5, and recommends that scientific research be carried out in a spirit of intellectual freedom https://www.frq.gouv.qc.ca/app/uploads/2021/04/plan_action_gestion_pi_2002.pdf
+Indeed, UNESCO recognizes that "[...] open communication of the results, hypotheses and opinions -as suggested by the phrase 'academic freedom'- lies at the very heart of the scientific process, and provides the strongest guarantee of accuracy and objectivity of scientific results"5, and recommends that scientific research be carried out in a spirit of intellectual freedom that protects researchers from undue influences on their independent judgement.